 If you put it on Google maps, you’ll find it a little elusive to locate, so look for Black Magic Restaurant.
 This is located in the basement of the same building, on Jogibara Road itself 🙂

 The Tibetan food is DELICIOUS.
-I had the Thukpa – a simple noodle soup, classic Tibetan.
-The flavour is mind blowing.
-And the momos OMG!
+I had the Thukpa – a simple noodle soup, classic Tibetan, and the flavour is mind blowing.
+And the momos, OMG!

-Also, you might read a LOT about how Nick’s has the best pizzas in town.
+Also, you might read a LOT about how Nick’s has the best pizzas in all of Mcleodganj and Dharamshala.
 It doesn’t.
 Have the desserts, but skip the rest.

 The Italian food here is AMAZING.
 It’s also got a little area where you can sit cross-legged, plug in your laptop, and get some work done.